Walter Haeussermann: Work in guidance and control

 Haeussermann's main area of work was in automatic guidance and control for missiles.
 For example, he was instrumental in the design of the Saturn V system.
 He also conducted research more broadly, for instance in 3-axis attitude control and the use of Hall devices in aerospace control devices.
 In his late career, he examined control issues related to experiments on board the Space Shuttle.

 Arthur Rudolph

 Haeussermann was a colleague of Arthur Rudolph, who in the 1980s was investigated by the OSI and Eli Rosenbaum for alleged Nazi war crimes.
-Haeussermann was at one time part of Rudolph's defense team tasked with proving his innocence.
+Haeussermann was part of Rudolph's defense team.